-Now you are on the square.
-Cars have been recently banned and Place de Valois now forms a beautiful and peaceful site that not many tourists know of.
+Now you are in the square.
+Cars have been recently banned and the square now forms a beautiful and peaceful site that not many tourists know of.
 I particularly like it in the morning on a sunny day.

 Place de Valois was opened to the public in 1790 on the site of the former offices of the Palais-Royal.